-7.9.3 End-of-contract benefit scheme
+7.9.3 End of contract benefit scheme

-In some countries, there is a legal requirement to set up a specific end-of-contract benefit scheme.
-Details of these benefits can be obtained from the staff handbook or through the regional HR manager.
-Any changes to these schemes must be notified to the Director of HR and Organisational Development, the COO, the relevant Payroll Manager and to the Technical Accounting team.
+In some countries there is a legal requirement to set up a specific end of contract benefit scheme(EOSB), in form of a gratuity fund.
+Details of these benefits can be obtained from the staff handbook or through the Regional HR manager.
+Any changes to these schemes must be approved by the Regional Directors and the COO.